HasteGaming/classic/docs/charter.md

 Loot from any instance is not to be 'Need' rolled, and then sold to another Haste member.
   > Exception: Items won via the "Greed" roll may be traded or sold.

+#### Universal loot expectations

+- No enchants?
+No prio.
+  > Exception: Head & Leg enchants do not exclude

 #### Loot Council